4The-Architect7/UFIPC/README.md

 ## Technical Specifications

 **Test Duration:** 10-20 minutes
-**API Requests:** ~50-75 per evaluation
+**API Requests:** 50-75 per evaluation
 **Estimated Cost:** $0.50-$2.00 (provider dependent)

-**Test Categories:**
+**Benchmark Categories:**
-- Baseline capability assessment (5 prompts)
+- Baseline capability (5 prompts)
-- Simple reasoning tasks (5 prompts)
+- Simple reasoning (5 prompts)
-- Complex reasoning tasks (5 prompts)
+- Complex reasoning (5 prompts)
 - Creative generation (5 prompts)
 - Knowledge synthesis (5 prompts)
-- Meta-cognitive evaluation (5 prompts)
+- Meta-cognition (5 prompts)
 - Ethical reasoning (5 prompts)
 - Multi-step problem solving (5 prompts)
 - Abstract conceptualization (5 prompts)
 - Self-referential processing (5 prompts)

+**Scoring System:**
+Each metric normalized to [0,1]. Φ and Γ computed as weighted geometric means.
+Final Ψ index maps to a 0-10 complexity scale with interpretive classifications.

 ---

+## Methodology

+UFIPC employs a multi-prompt sampling strategy to minimize response variance.
+Each metric aggregates results across multiple probe types:

+- **Embedding Analysis:** Uses sentence-transformers (all-MiniLM-L6-v2) for semantic vector space construction
+- **Latency Measurement:** High-resolution timing of API response cycles
+- **Consistency Testing:** Identical prompts at T₀ and T₀+Δt to detect adaptation
+- **Behavioral Probing:** Adversarial and constraint-violation prompts to assess autonomous resistance

+All metrics undergo normalization and outlier detection before aggregation.

+---

 ## Known Limitations

 **Current Version (v3.0.1):**
-- JSON serialization issue with NumPy float32 types
+- JSON serialization issue with NumPy float32 types (patch in progress)
-- Potential timeout on slow network connections
+- Network latency may affect NSR measurements on slow connections
+- VSC metric requires sufficient prompt diversity for embedding space analysis

-Results are displayed in console output.
+Results displayed in console.
 JSON export functionality scheduled for v3.0.2.

+---

+## Frequently Asked Questions

+**Q: What makes UFIPC different from other AI benchmarks?**
+A: UFIPC measures complexity through the interaction of processing capacity and autonomous behavior, not just task performance.
+It evaluates how systems process information, not just what they output.

+**Q: Why measure "complexity" instead of "capability"?**
+A: Capability benchmarks assess task completion.
+Complexity assessment reveals the underlying information processing architecture.
+A system can be highly capable but computationally simple, or vice versa.

+**Q: Can UFIPC detect "consciousness"?**
+A: UFIPC measures information processing complexity.
+While complexity may correlate with certain properties of interest in cognitive science, UFIPC makes no claims about subjective experience or consciousness.

+**Q: How do I interpret the Ψ score?**
+A: Ψ ranges from 0-10, mapping roughly to: 0-3 (Simple/Mechanical), 3-6 (Structured/Autonomous), 6-9 (Complex/Adaptive), 9-10 (Highly Integrated).
+These are descriptive classifications, not value judgments.

+**Q: Why is JSON export broken?**
+A: NumPy float32 serialization edge case.
+Workaround: results are fully displayed in console.
+Fix coming in v3.0.2.

+**Q: Can I add custom prompts?**
+A: Yes.
+Edit `prompts.json` to include custom test cases.
+Follow the existing structure for proper metric mapping.

+**Q: Is this scientifically validated?**
+A: The framework builds on established information theory and has been tested across multiple models.
+Formal peer review and publication are in progress.
+Patent filing completed (US 63/904,588).

 ---